amuazm/contractor-project-management/README.md

 3. ARIMA model to forecast future trends
 4. K-Means Clustering to group projects and classify them

+This repository will have all significant files related to the project.

 # Files Explained: (TODO: Update)
 * _Files_
     * _Input_